Moses: Christianity

-Catholicism

-In Catholicism Moses is seen as a type of Jesus Christ.
-Justus Knecht writes:

 Mormonism

 Members of the Church of Jesus Christ of Latter-day Saints (colloquially called Mormons) generally view Moses in the same way that other Christians do.
 However, in addition to accepting the biblical account of Moses, Mormons include Selections from the Book of Moses as part of their scriptural canon.
-This book is believed to be the translated writings of Moses, and is included in the Pearl of Great Price.
+This book is believed to be the translated writings of Moses and is included in the Pearl of Great Price.

 Latter-day Saints are also unique in believing that Moses was taken to heaven without having tasted death (translated).
 In addition, Joseph Smith and Oliver Cowdery stated that on April 3, 1836, Moses appeared to them in the Kirtland Temple (located in Kirtland, Ohio) in a glorified, immortal, physical form and bestowed upon them the "keys of the gathering of Israel from the four parts of the earth, and the leading of the ten tribes from the land of the north".

 Islam

 Moses is mentioned more in the Quran than any other individual and his life is narrated and recounted more than that of any other Islamic prophet.
-Islamically, Moses is described in ways which parallel the Islamic prophet Muhammad.
-Like Muhammad, Moses is defined in the Quran as both prophet (nabi) and messenger (rasul), the latter term indicating that he was one of those prophets who brought a scripture and law to his people.
+In Islam, Moses is characterized in ways which parallel Muhammad.
+Like Muhammad, Moses is defined in the Quran as both prophet (nabi) and messenger (rasul), the latter term indicating that he was one of those prophets who brought a book and law to his people.

-Moses is mentioned 502 times in the Quran.
-Most of the key events in Moses's life which are narrated in the Bible are to be found dispersed through the different chapters (suwar) of the Quran, with a story about meeting Khidr which is not found in the Bible.
+Most of the key events in Moses' life which are narrated in the Bible are to be found dispersed through the different chapters (suwar) of the Quran, with a story about meeting the Quranic figure Khidr which is not found in the Bible.

-In the Moses story related by the Quran, Jochebed is commanded by God to place Moses in an ark and cast him on the waters of the Nile, thus abandoning him completely to God's protection.
+In the Moses' story narrated by the Quran, Jochebed is commanded by God to place Moses in a coffin and cast him on the waters of the Nile, thus abandoning him completely to God's protection.
 The Pharaoh's wife Asiya, not his daughter, found Moses floating in the waters of the Nile.
 She convinced the Pharaoh to keep him as their son because they were not blessed with any children.

-The Quran's account emphasizes Moses's mission to invite the Pharaoh to accept God's divine message as well as give salvation to the Israelites.
+The Quran's account emphasizes Moses' mission to invite the Pharaoh to accept God's divine message as well as give salvation to the Israelites.
 According to the Quran, Moses encourages the Israelites to enter Canaan, but they are unwilling to fight the Canaanites, fearing certain defeat.
 Moses responds by pleading to Allah that he and his brother Aaron be separated from the rebellious Israelites, after which the Israelites are made to wander for 40 years.

-One of the hadith, or traditional narratives about Muhammad's life, describes a meeting in heaven between Moses and Muhammad, which resulted in Muslims observing 5 daily prayers.
+One of the hadith, or traditional narratives about Muhammad's life, describes a meeting in heaven between Moses and Muhammad, which resulted in Muslims observing five daily prayers.
 Huston Smith says this was "one of the crucial events in Muhammad's life".

-According to some Islamic tradition, Moses is believed to be buried at Maqam El-Nabi Musa, near Jericho.
+According to some Islamic tradition, Moses is buried at Maqam El-Nabi Musa, near Jericho.